Closing the Nutritional Care Gap in Cancer Treatment

 Malnutrition is a condition where a person is not getting the right nutrition in the right amount to sustain their health.

 It can affect up to 70% of patients with cancer, as a result of both the disease and the treatment.
-Patients often experience eating difficulties (such as taste alterations or swallowing issues), leading to insufficient food intake and weight or muscle loss, which can be detrimental when the body needs to be at its strongest, causing delays or interruptions in treatment5.
+Patients and their caregivers regularly report eating difficulties (such as taste alterations or swallowing issues)6, leading to insufficient food intake and weight or muscle loss.

 Medical nutrition

-However, despite its benefits, medical nutrition is underutilized, with only 1 in 3 cancer patients who need it receiving it7.
+However, despite its benefits, medical nutrition is underutilized, with only 1 in 3 cancer patients who need it receiving it12.

 Burden et al. 2017 J Cachexia Sarcopenia Muscle, 8(3):437-486